dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 go again to the ‘review changes’ button on the 'files changed' tab, click to approve the PR and add a brief comment to confirm.

-9.	**QA’er 2:** One the first QA'er has completed their work, complete a visual inspection of the dashboard on the pre-production site.
+9.	**QA’er 2:** Once the first QA'er has completed their work, complete a visual inspection of the dashboard on the pre-production site.
 Follow the same cycle as above to approve the PR or add comments with required changes.